Testing Paid Ads Without Going Broke: A Guide For CPG Startups

 January 31st 2023

 I've taken hundreds of calls with early-stage CPG founders over the last few months, and a recurring theme has started to develop when the topic shifts to their digital marketing efforts.
 These are incredibly intelligent, hardworking individuals who often get taken advantage of by bad agencies, or worse, waste tons of money from trying to go the DIY route but executing poorly.
 This guide is meant to help CPG brands skip the “error” phase of “trial and error” when testing paid advertising for the first time.
+(Pro-tip: if you HAVE to choose an agency, check out 1-800-D2C!)

 First, some assumptions.
 In order for this guide to apply to you, I’m assuming the following: